LTUC/amman-dotnet-401d2/curriculum/class-28/facilitator/DEMO.md

 ### DbContext

-Ref: `data\DemoDbContext.cs`
+Ref: `data\AuthDbContext.cs`

 The DbContext is the same as it was for our previous project.
-The only real difference is the addition of a "guest" user type.

-### Users Model and Dto's
+### Users Model and DTO's

 Note that we're putting the "Auth" specific stuff in a sub-folder here to keep it as segregated as we can from the core sytem.